paragonie/ciphersweet/docs/README.md

 If you're using FIPSCrypto instead of ModernCrypto, you just need to pass it once to the `KeyProvider` and the rest is handled for you.

+There is no need to pass `ModernCrypto` or `FIPSCrypto` multiple times.

 ```php
 <?php
 use ParagonIE\CipherSweet\Backend\FIPSCrypto;